 \paragraph{Overall results.} The overall performance of \ours and baseline across all tasks/datasets are reported in \autoref{fig:exp_all}. \ours outperforms all baseline on all tasks/datasets, indicating that \ours is a generic method that can effectively retrieve additional information throughout the generation.

-Among various tasks and datasets, multihop QA shows the most significant improvement.
+Among various tasks, multihop QA shows the most significant improvement.
 This is largely due to the task's clear definition and specific objective of producing the final answer through a 2-hop reasoning process, which makes it easier for LMs to generate on-topic output.
-In contrast, ASQA and WikiAsp are less clearly defined and more open-ended, which increases the difficulty of both generation and evaluation.
+In contrast, ASQA and WikiAsp are more open-ended, which increases the difficulty of both generation and evaluation.
 The improvement on ASQA-hint is larger than that of ASQA because identifying ambiguous aspects is challenging even for humans in many cases, and providing a generic hint helps LMs to stay on topic.

-\paragraph{Thorough comparisons with baselines.} The performance of all baselines discussed in \autoref{sec:baseline_multi} on 2WikiMultihopQA are reported in \autoref{tab:2wikihop}. \ours outperforms all baselines by a large margin, which confirms that forward-looking active retrieval is highly effective.
-Most multi-time retrieval-augmented approaches outperform single-time retrieval but with different margins.
-The improvement of retrieving using the previous sentence is relatively small which we hypothesize is mainly because the previous sentence often describes entities or relations that differ from those in the next sentence in 2WikiMultihopQA.
-While the previous-window approach might use the first half of a sentence as queries to retrieve information potentially helpful for generating the second half.
-Among all baselines, the question decomposition approach \cite{selfask-press-2022} achieves the best performance.
-This is not surprising since the in-context exemplars manually annotated with decomposed sub-questions (Prompt~\autoref{prompt:selfask}) guide LMs to generate suitable sub-questions that align with the topic/intent of future generations. \ours outperforms this baseline, indicating that manual exemplar annotation is not necessary for effective future-aware retrieval.
+\paragraph{Thorough comparisons with baselines.} The performance of all baselines on 2WikiMultihopQA are reported in \autoref{tab:2wikihop}. \ours outperforms all baselines by a large margin, which confirms that forward-looking active retrieval is highly effective.
+Most multi-time retrieval augmented approaches outperform single-time retrieval but with different margins.
+The improvement of retrieving using the previous sentence is relatively small which we hypothesize is mainly because the previous sentence often describes entities or relations different from those in the next sentence in 2WikiMultihopQA.
+While the previous-window approach might use the first half of a sentence to retrieve information potentially helpful for generating the second half.
+Among all baselines, the question decomposition approach \cite{selfask-press-2022} achieves the best performance. which is not surprising since the in-context exemplars manually annotated with decomposed sub-questions (Prompt~\autoref{prompt:selfask}) guide LMs to generate sub-questions that align with the topic/intent of future generations. \ours outperforms this baseline, indicating that manual exemplar annotation is not necessary for effective future-aware retrieval.
 The gap between \oursr and question decomposition is large, indicating that teaching LMs to generate search queries using task-generic retrieval instructions and exemplars is challenging.